Home > Facade > Latest Technologies and Solutions for Safe and Efficient Façades

 Elements of Design

-This article is an outcome of my personal search for solutions, and I hope that this serves as a simple reckoner to architects while designing, to assess possible solutions for building envelope, façade and fenestration.
-Establishing an unhindered connect with nature possibly is the most desired design element for all architects.
-Collapsible or sliding – folding mechanisms of a wide variety for near 100% opening are now possible, thanks to technological advances and material choices.
+This article is an outcome of my personal search for solutions, and I hope that this serves as a simple reckoner to architects while designing, to assess possible solutions for building envelopes, façade and fenestration.
+Establishing an unhindered connection with nature possibly is the most desired design element for all architects.
+Collapsible or sliding-folding mechanisms of a wide variety for near 100% opening are now possible, thanks to technological advances and material choices.
 Bugs, bad weather, burglar and bullet resistance (rarely though) are further considerations that at times contradict the design outcomes envisaged.
 Minimalistic narrow stiles and rails are preferred, minimising the interference with views outside.

 Elements of design that usually excite us all are window seats, corner windows, wrap-around (wall to roof) windows that turn into skylights, retractable roofs/atrium covers, operable skylights, clearstory windows, monitor windows, picture windows and the list goes on.